Natasha was interviewed for Caring.com‘s September 2018 article “Dance Therapy: A Counterstep for the Isolation of Dementia.”

 Natasha is honored to have had her work published in the 50th Anniversary Issue of the American Journal of Dance Therapy (December 2016).
 Her article offers a holistic, cost-effective, and fruitful approach to promoting quality of life in dementia care.

-Natasha has contributed a chapter on dance/movement therapy with institutionalized older adults to Stephanie Brooke and Dorothy Miraglia’s 2015 book Using the creative therapies to cope with grief and loss, available on Amazon.
+Natasha has contributed a chapter on dance/movement therapy with institutionalized older adults to Stephanie Brooke and Dorothy Miraglia’s 2015 book Using the creative therapies to cope with grief and loss.

 Goldstein-Levitas, N. J. (2015).
 Dance/movement therapy with institutionalized older adults: an effective, holistic intervention for loss adaptation.
 In Brooke, S.L. & Miraglia, D.A.
 (Eds.), Using the creative therapies to cope with grief and loss. (pp. 263-282).
 Springfield, IL: Charles C. Thomas Publishers.